YatinChachra/AssignmentTM/README.md

 1) Vertical List
 2) Horizontal List / Carosuel

+Implementation of Horizontal List/ Carosuel is done by using CardView.

 The data loaded into the list is Asynchronously from an API by using Background Thread